asama-w/kickstarter-analysis/README.md

 # An Analysis of Kickstarter Campaigns
 ## Overview of the Project
 ### Purpose
-This analysis is to help Louise discover the trends and factors which might have affected her previous campaign by visualizing data in Excel, in order to increase a successful rate of her future crowdfunding projects
+This analysis is to help Louise discover the trends and factors which might have affected her previous campaign by visualizing data in Excel, in order to increase a successful rate of her future crowdfunding projects.
 ### Campaign Data Overview
 From the data, there are a total number of 4,114 crowdfunding campaigns being held during 2009-2017, of which 53% succeed in meeting the funding goal, 37% has failed, 8% was canceled and 1% were on-going at the time.

-The followings are 9 main categories of the campaigns;
+The campaigns consist of 9 main categories, a.k.a parent categories, as shown in the pie chart below;
-1. Theater
-2. Music
-3. Technology
-4. Film & Video
-5. Publishing
-6. Photography
-7. Games
-8. Food
-9. Journalism

 ![Category pie chart](https://github.com/asama-w/kickstarter-analysis/blob/main/Additional%20Charts%20and%20Images/Campaign_Category.png)